vlad-uve/CNN-for-CIFAR10/README.md

 ```

 ### Convolution Layer 1
 The first convolutional layer uses 32 filters with a 5x5 kernel size and 1x1 strides.
-This layer serves to extract fundamental features such as edges, corners, textures, and color gradients, which form the building blocks for deeper layers to build more complex representations.
+This layer serves to extract general patterns and fundamental features such as edges, corners, textures, and color gradients, which form the building blocks for deeper layers to build more complex representations.
 In contrast to AlexNet's original design, which processes high-resolution 227x227x3 images using an 11x11 kernel with 4 strides to significantly reduce spatial dimensions and capture large patterns, our approach adapts to the smaller 32x32x3 CIFAR-10 images.
 To maintain efficiency without excessive downscaling, we reduced the kernel size from 11x11 to 5x5 and set a stride of 1, ensuring appropriate feature extraction tailored to the lower-resolution input.

 We add batch normalization technique immidiately after each convolution layer or activation layer to normalizes activations for each mini-batch, speeding up and stabilizing training.
 It helps by reducing internal covariate shifts and enabling the model to learn faster with less sensitivity to weight initialization.